SCDSS Refugee Resettlement Program

 Refugee Cash Assistance allows employable refugees that do not meet TANF guidelines to receive financial assistance for up to 12 months after arrival in the US.
 The RCA cash benefit amount is the same level as TANF benefits.
 Eligibility guidelines and other criteria for RCA parallel the federal TANF and State program guidelines.
 Applications for RCA must be filed at the DSS office in the county where the refugee resides.

 Refugee Medical Assistance (RMA):

-Refugee Medical Assistance provides a health screening within 30 days after arrival, as well as other medical assistance for up to eight (8) months after arrival in the US.
+Refugee Medical Assistance provides a health screening within 30-90 days days after arrival, as well as other medical assistance for up to 12 months after arrival in the US.
 Eligibility guidelines and other criteria parallel the State’s Medicaid program guidelines.
 Applications for RMA must be filed at the local Medicaid office in the county where the refugee lives.